ANCONA DUCKS:

 domestic waterfowl in North America found only 128 breeding Ancona ducks.

 Ancona ducks are a lively bird to raise.
-They are fun to watch as the group
+Some people spell it Anacona or Anaconda.

-moves around the pasture.
-If they are disturbed by what is going on, they make
+They are fun to watch as the group moves around the pasture.
+If they are disturbed

-noise to let everyone know.
+by what is going on, they make noise to let everyone know.

 They love having a pond but if you don't have one you can use a kiddie pool

-and white.
+Tricolor with gray and wild mallard patterns.
 Notice the speckled beak.

 |